aws-samples/aws-marketplace-serverless-saas-integration/README.md

 This library is licensed under the MIT-0 License.
 See the LICENSE file.

 ## Post deployment steps

 ## Registration page is true
-1. Update the MarketplaceFulfillmentUrl in your AWS Marketplace Management Portal with the value from the output key 'MarketplaceFulfillmentUrl'.
-The value would be in a the form of a AWS cloudfront based url.
+1. Update the `MarketplaceFulfillmentUrl` in your AWS Marketplace Management Portal with the value from the CloudFormation output key `MarketplaceFulfillmentUrl`.
+The value is in the form of an Amazon CloudFront URL.
-2. Replace the baseUrl value in the web/script.js file from the web template provided with the value from the output key 'RedirectUrl'.
+2. Replace the `baseUrl` value in the `web/script.js` file from the web template provided with the `LandingPagePreviewURL` output value (important: *without* the `index.html` path).
-3. Replace the RedirectUrl value in the lambda environment variable with the value from the output key 'RedirectUrl'.
-Navigate to the AWS Console, look for AWS Lambda service, filter to the lambda with name ....Redirect... .
-Select the lambda function, go to configuration tab and then select the environment variable.
+3. Replace the `RedirectUrl` value in the LambdaRedirectPostRequests function's environment variable with the value from the `MarketplaceFulfillmentURL` output key.
+Navigate to the AWS Lambda service in the console, select the function with name <prefix>`LambdaRedirectPostRequests`<suffix>, click on the `Configuration` tab and then edit the `RedirectUrl` environment variable.
 4. Ensure the email address used is a verified identity/domain in Amazon Simple Email Service.
 5. Ensure your Amazon Simple Email Service account is a production account.

 ## Registration page is false
-1. Update the MarketplaceFulfillmentUrl in your AWS Marketplace Management Portal with the value from the output key 'MarketplaceFulfillmentUrl'.
-The value would be in the form of an AWS API gateway url.
+1. Update the `MarketplaceFulfillmentUrl` in your AWS Marketplace Management Portal with the value from the output key 'MarketplaceFulfillmentUrl'.
+The value is in the form of an AWS API Gateway URL.
-2. Replace the baseUrl value in the web/script.js file from the web template provided with the value from the output key 'RedirectUrl'.
+2. Replace the `baseUrl` value in the `web/script.js` file from the web template provided with the `LandingPagePreviewURL` output value (important: *without* the `index.html` path).
 3. Ensure the email address used is a verified identity/domain in Amazon Simple Email Service.
 4. Ensure your Amazon Simple Email Service account is a production account.